wp-plugins/coupon-creator/readme.txt

 * Initial Release and 1st Version and 1st Plugin!

 == Upgrade Notice ==
-= 1.50 =
+= 1.60 =
-Adds Spanish Translation with capabilities for any language.
+Adds Responsive Styling and CSS improvements

 == Frequently Asked Questions ==
-<h4>How big of an image is the coupon?</h4> There are two sizes, but the image uploaded should be at least 400 pixels by 200 pixels to display correctly.  <h4>What if I have support questions?</h4> Please use the [Coupon Creator Support Forum](http://wordpress.org/support/plugin/coupon-creator) on WordPress.
+<h4>How big of an image is the coupon?</h4>
+There are two sizes, but the image uploaded should be 400 pixels by 200 pixels to display correctly.

+<h4>What if I have support questions?</h4>
+Please use the [Coupon Creator Support Forum](http://wordpress.org/support/plugin/coupon-creator) on WordPress.

-<h4>How do I customize the coupon (make bigger, change layout, etc…)?</h4>
+<h4>How do I customize the coupon (make bigger, change layout, etc...)?</h4>
 There is no direct way to customize the look of the coupon in the WordPress dashboard.
-All customizations would involve modifying the css, the shortcode loop, and single template.
-If you are interested in a custom design please contact me about a price.
+All customizations would involve modifying the css, the shortcode file, and the single template file.
+If you are interested in a custom design please contact [Brian](http://jesseeproductions.com/contact/) about a price.

 <h4>Can I have both an image and text in the coupon? </h4>
 You can add html coding to the discount box, but there is no visual editor to do it.

 <h4>My coupon was working and now it does not display, how can I fix it? </h4>
 Please check if the expiration date has passed and whether or not the ignore expiration is checked.
-If it is checked or the date is still in the future please post on the Support Forum in WordPress about the issue and include a link to the page so I can check for errors.
+If it is checked or the date is still in the future, please post on the Support Forum in WordPress about the issue and include a link to the page so I can check for errors.

 <h4>How do I fix 404 Errors on the Print View of the Coupons? </h4>
 The cause of the conflict can be hosting, plugin, or theme related.
 Try first to resave your permalinks and then check the Print View.
 If that does not work, try disabling plugins and/or changing the themes and check again.
-If none of that works it could be an a conflict with the hosting setup.
+If none of that works, it could be a conflict with the hosting setup.

 <h4>How to do I translate the Coupon Creator?
 (1.50) </h4>
-To add a translation, please reply to the Translation Post with the language and country you are translating.
+To add a translation, please reply to the Translation Post with the language and country.
 The post is in the Support Forum and it will be added to the next version of the Coupon Creator.

 = Please translate the following phrases: =
 *   Click to Print